 STONE CLIFF

 In 1880 the Stonecliff Collieries Company opened the Stone Cliff mine, coke works, and coal camp along the C&O main line.
 By the time this picture was taken of Stone Cliff in the 1930s, the operator was the West Virginia Coal Company.
-This photo is from a wonderful little book titled "Stone Cliff West Virginia - Life Along New River" by Murray Shuff, which is probably still available in the Beckley - Fayetteville area.
+This photo is from a wonderful little book titled "Stone Cliff West Virginia - Life Along New River" by Murray Shuff, who grew up in Stone Cliff.

 The population of Stone Cliff declined through the first half of the 20th Century.
+From 1929 until 1932 Stonecliff was operated by the Brockman Smokeless Coal Co.
 The post office closed in 1948 and the mine closed in the 1950s after over 70 years of production.
 Still this 1961 photograph of Stone Cliff shows the town abandoned but mostly intact.
-(Photo by Eugene Huddleston from "Chesapeake & Ohio, Coal, and Color" available at www.chessieshop.com)

 The only intact structure left in Stone Cliff is this powder house, where the blasting powder was stored.
 Mr. Shuff explained to me how only a little powder at a time was taken from this building to the company store where it would be sold to the miners.